Click on the headings (below) to access information quickly

 Some Councils will also require that prior to lodgement, you attend a Pre-application/Pre-lodgement meeting to check that your application is, in fact, ready for lodgement.

-From 1 January 2015, any residential building project worth $30,000 or more will require the contractor to provide the client with a completed prescribed checklist and disclosure statement prior to entering into a contract with the client.
+Any residential building project worth $30,000 or more will require the contractor to provide the client with a completed prescribed checklist and disclosure statement prior to entering into a contract with the client.
 For more information, check out the Building (Residential Consumer Rights and Remedies) Regulations 2014 on the legislation page of this website.

 Major Amendments / Minor Variations